 - 1 tsp sea salt

-- 2 TB sucanat or pure cane sugar
+- 2 Tbsp sucanat or pure cane sugar

 - ¾ cup sucanat or organic pure cane sugar

-- 2 cups pumpkin puree from a roasted pumpkin (Or one 15oz can pumpkin puree)
+- 2 cups pumpkin puree or one 15oz can

 - 2 tsp ginger